milwaukeedata/desynpuf/README.md

 This repository creates and stores CSV (comma separated value) files containing Medicare data.
 The data has been anonymized by the Centers for Medicare & Medicaid Services, which is why they call it "data entrepreneur's synthetic public use files", or 'desynpuf' for short.

 This README.md will do little to enlighten you, but it will point to other resources you might find useful.
+However, I will warn you that this is a large repository.
+You may wish to consider downloading limited data sets rather than cloning the whole repository.

-First, the source data - which is not included in this repository, primarily because of the size of the data set - is available at this address:
+The CMS.gov source data - which is not included in this repository, primarily because of the size of their complete data set - is available at this address:

 http://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/SynPUFs/DE_Syn_PUF.html